 Read how a cricketer was suspended due to inadvertently ingesting a glucocorticoid that is prohibited in competition.

 As an athlete or drug tested person, it is your responsibility to know the ingredients in the supplements you’re taking.
-Although a substance is prohibited in sport, generally it is still widely available for medical purposes.
-Also, there are many sports supplements that contain some form of a banned substance.
+Although a substance is prohibited in sport, it can still be widely available for medical purposes.
+There are many sports and dietary supplements sold that contain some form of a banned substance.
 Even if a substance is not included on the ingredient list, the supplement could have been contaminated during the manufacturing process, supply chain or by way of raw material which could lead to inadvertent doping.
 The before mentioned articles are just a few examples of how prevalent inadvertent doping is.

 Ensure your supplements are safer for use by only using supplements tested and certified by a third-party testing and certification programme, like Informed Sport.
 Informed Sport is the only global banned substance testing programme that tests every single batch prior to it being released to market.
-We test for over 220 banned substances.
+Certified products are tested for over 250 banned substances.
 While no analysis will encompass all the analytes listed in the WADA Prohibited List, we are constantly developing new technologies and using our relationships with international anti-doping organisations and partnerships within the sporting industry in order to provide appropriate coverage for new and emerging threats.

 [i] National Institute on Drug Abuse. (n.d.).
 Anabolic Steroids.
 Retrieved from https://www.drugabuse.gov/publications/drugfacts/anabolic-steroids

 [ii] Newman, T. (2018, June 14).
 Dehydroepiandrosterone (DHEA): Uses, side effects, and interactions.
 Retrieved from https://www.medicalnewstoday.com/articles/308684#risks